TomPace101/nanopore_diffusion/notes.md

 # ill-sleep (and debug of the PNP-reaction solver)

 _ISSUE_ behavior with hybrid boundary term
-Try a sign reversal just to see what happens?
+Tried a sign reversal just to see what happens.
+It couldn't converge.

 _ISSUE_ change in potential in ill-sleep
 Maybe we should calculate the net volumetric charge density as a scalar quantity and plot it.
+It's not the hybrid boundary term: all boundaries have neumann zero conditions for potential.

 _TODO_ exponential time steps
 But dt is in the weak form.